-The company qualifies since December 7th, 2020 to the Special Regime of Group Entities (REGE for its acronym in Spanish) pursuant to the provisions of article 163 and followings of the 37/1992 Law of Value Added Tax.
+The company qualifies since 1st January 2015 to the Special Regime of Group Entities (REGE for its acronym in Spanish) pursuant to the provisions of article 163 and followings of the 37/1992 Law of Value Added Tax.
 According to this Law, the tax base of the services granted in Spain within the Group is made up of the costs of the services incurred, in which VAT has been supported, and therefore the entity can deduct the whole VAT supported.
 The right to deduct is of the Company, the parent entity (BBVA, S.A.) is the legal representative of the group.

-At the date of preparation of these financial statements, the Company has open for inspection by tax authorities fiscal years 2018, 2019 and 2020 for Corporate Tax, as well as the last four years for the rest of the taxes that are applicable to the Company.
+At the date of preparation of these financial statements, BBVA consolidated tax group in Spain is currently under inspection for the fiscal years 2017 to 2020 regarding the main applicable taxes, as well as the last four years for the rest of the taxes that are applicable to the Company.